 The general rule of thumb is that you need a caloric deficit if you want to see weight loss.
 This means that your energy output is greater than your energy input.
 When you first start keto, you might notice your water weight dropping out in the first few days because you're cutting out carbohydrates.

-While there's no conclusive evidence on how long-lasting intermittent fasting or the keto diet combination of both methods is, most people see weight loss within two weeks to a month.
+While there's no conclusive evidence on how long-lasting intermittent fasting or keto dieting (or a combination of both) affect weight loss, most people see weight loss within two weeks to a month.